bobhablutzel/SpwingBoundTextFieldDemo/README.md

-Simple demo [Spwing](https://github.com/bobhablutzel/spwing) application that demonstrates the use of the gridBagLayout layout structure.
+Simple demo [Spwing](https://github.com/bobhablutzel/spwing) application that demonstrates the use of the bidirectional binding, controller constructor parameters, and multiple button handler methods.

-This demonstration builds on the [SpwingLabelButtonDemo](https://github.com/bobhablutzel/SpwingLabelButtonDemo) demonstration program, which introduces the concept of Spwing models, controllers, views and teh SVWF view description language.
+This demonstration builds on the [SpwingLabelButtonDemo](https://github.com/bobhablutzel/SpwingLabelButtonDemo) demonstration program, which introduces the concept of Spwing models, controllers, views and the SVWF view description language.

 This application add bidirectional model <-> view binding.
 In this example,